There are two ways to access webmail:

 - Via cPanel.

 This tutorial will teach you how to use webmail from within cPanel.
 This tutorial will assume that you are logged in to your cPanel.
-If you are having trouble doing that, please see the tutorial named "How to Login to cPanel".

 On your main cPanel page, scroll down to the section named Email, and click on the Email Accounts icon.
 Click on Check Email next to the email account you'd like to view.
 This will take you to the main Web Mail page where you can manage that email account and access the inbox.
 Take a few minutes to go through that page to view its settings and information.
 You will find three webmail programs to choose from.
 You can select from Neomail, Horde or SquirrelMail.
 The information has changed and there is only Roundcube now.
 Click on the Roundcube image to view your email inbox.